Skip to content ↓

 • Each new module begins with an assessment to enable the class teacher to build on next steps and address any gaps in their knowledge.
 That the module ends with another assessment to demonstrate progress.

-• For teachers to highlight steps progress for PSHE & RSE on a termly basis
+• For teachers to assess progress for PSHE & RSE on a regular basis.

 Impact

-• Children can articulate how the teaching within PSHE and RSE can support them throughout life
+• Children can articulate how their learning within PSHE and RSE can support them throughout life.